 If desired, the artisynth() command can also accept a variable length set of strings as arguments, corresponding to the options available to the artisynth terminal command.
+For example, is equivalent to the terminal command and causes ArtiSynth to look for and load the model named SpringMeshDemo.
+However, most of what can be achieved using command options can also be achieved by directly accessing ArtiSynth structures or calling handle methods.

+'''

-For example, ah = artisynth('-model', 'SpringMeshDemo')
+ah = artisynth('-model', 'SpringMeshDemo')

+'''